Circular motion around a regular rotating Hayward black hole: Particles motion and the innermost stable circular orbit

 An essential physical quantity known is the angular frequency $\Omega_{c}$ (associated with circular null geodesics) observed by an asymptotic observer can be derived as

-It can be observed from Eqs. \eqref{ng4} and \eqref{ng6}, that the impact parameter is the inverse of the aforementioned angular frequency and generalized the result of Kerr BH \cite{Chandrasekhar} to the regular rotating Hayward BH.
+It can be observed from Eqs. \eqref{ng4} and \eqref{ng6}, that the impact parameter is the inverse of the aforementioned angular frequency and generalizes the result of Kerr BH \cite{Chandrasekhar} to the regular rotating Hayward BH.